hcrawford-tutorials/import-project/lab_specification.md

 ### Overview
 In this lab, you'll create a package structure that models the biological classification of vertebrate animals.
 You'll organize animals into a hierarchy that mirrors taxonomic relationships, and learn how Python's import system allows you to access attributes and modules at different levels of the hierarchy.

-### Background: Animal Classification
-Vertebrates are animals with backbones.
-They can be classified into two main categories based on body temperature regulation:

-**Warm-Blooded Vertebrates:**
-- Birds (e.g., parrot, robin)
-- Mammals (e.g., lion, seal)

-**Cold-Blooded Vertebrates:**
-- Fish (e.g., shark, pufferfish)
-- Amphibians (e.g., frog, salamander)
-- Reptiles (e.g., lizard, snake)

 ### Lab Structure

-You'll create a package hierarchy that mirrors the biological classification of vertebrates.
+You'll create a package hierarchy that mirrors the biological classification of vertebrates, which are animals with backbones.
 The structure, as shown in the following diagram, organizes vertebrates by their characteristics (warm-blooded vs. cold-blooded) and then by their specific classification (fish, mammals, birds, etc.).

 ![Vertebrates Classification](.devcontainer/vertebrates.png)